pcarbo/genetic-data-analysis-rcc-2/episodes/04-plot-genomewide-scan.md

 # function from the 'qtl' package.
 plot(plink.qtl,incl.markers = FALSE,type = "p",cex = 0.5,pch = 20,
      col = "darkblue",xlab = "",ylab = "-log10 p-value",gap = 3e7)
 ```

-This provides a "big picture" view of the association
+This provides a broad view of the association results.
+An association
-result.
-Association on chromosome 13 stands out and, to a lesser
+on chromosome 13 stands out and, to a lesser degree, one on
-degree, one on chromosome 5.
-Next we will look more closely at these
+chromosome 5.
+Next we will look more closely at these parts of the
-parts of the genome to better understand the biological implications
+genome to better understand the biological implications of these
-of these results.
+results.

 ### C. A closer look at the association on chromosome 13

 ```R
 rows <- which(plink.qtl$chr == 13)